OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

 These fields are all customizable options that change how the Samba server behaves.

-We recommend changing `name` option to `Omega-ABCD` for easy recognition.
+We recommend changing `name` option to your Omega's `Omega-ABCD` name (where `ABCD` are the bolded numbers on your Omega's cover) for easy recognition.
 The other options should be left as-is, and the `description` option can be changed to something helpful.

 Next, we'll add in a line like this: